ecn310/course-project-development/README.md

-# Development: The Link Between Manufacturing Employment and GDP in Developed and Developing Countries
+# Development: The Link Between Manufacturing Employment and GDP per Capita
 This repository contains the datasets, tools for analysis, results, reproducibility package, and final report of the ECN 310 development team project.

 ## Abstract